ChronoAero/memset/readme.md

 ### How to Start Building Your Version of Memset

 After forking, please refer to the **TailwindCSS Executable** part of of the **Code Source Structure**.
-After installing the executable.
-All the files you need should be ready.
+After installing the executable and running the command, all the files you need should be ready.

-You can immediately open each `.html` files and it will display normally as it would on a regular website.
+You can directly open each `.html` files on your browser and it will display normally as it would on a regular website.

 For the instructions to manage the data in your page, please refer to the `/about` section of your site.